 - It is often claimed that indirect objects must be animate because of data like the following: - (11) a.
-I sent the letter to Fred.

-d.
-I sent Fred's home the letter

-(12) a.
-I sent the letter to London.
+I sent the letter to Fred. b.
+I sent the letter to Fred's home - c.
+I sent Fred the letter. d. \I sent Fred's home the letter - (12) a.
+I sent the letter to London.b.

-b.
 I sent London the letter.
-[London = a group of people in London]

-- However, the claim is wrong.
+[London = a group of people in London] - However, the claim is wrong.
 Inanimate ind. objects are ok if they can have the direct objects.
 (This is possible if direct object is inalienably possessed or otherwise relational.) - (13) a.
-The librarian assigned/gave the book a number.

-\rightarrow The book has a number.
+The librarian assigned/gave the book a number. $\rightarrow$ The book has a number. - b.

-- b.
 The sponsors gave the building a new roof/a chance. - c.
-The guitar work gives the song a sinister feel. - d.
+The guitar work gives the song a sinister feel.d.
 They denied the building a chance of restoration. - (14) a.
-The putsch gave the country a new dictator. cf. The country has a new dictator. - b.
-The putsch gave me a new dictator. - cf. I have a new dictator. - The HAVE-GOAL approach explains these facts simply.
+The putsch gave the country a new dictator.b. \The putsch gave me a new dictator.cf.
+The country has a new dictator.cf. \I have a new dictator. - The HAVE-GOAL approach explains these facts simply.
 Inanimate indirect objects are acceptable if they are Recipients/Possessors.
 When they are unacceptable, they are just goals. - The information-structural approach can be made compatible with the facts by saying that the equivalence between DOCs and to-constructions holds for possessive to, but not for spatial to.
 They differ as follows: - (15) Possessive to indicates that its complement is a Possessor or Recipient.
 Examples: - a.
 The book belongs to Jane. - b.
 When John died, his house went to his daughter. - c.
 He gave the house to his daughter. - d.
 There is plausibility to this idea (=The idea has plausibility) - (16) Spatial to indicates that its complement is a Goal (=final point of a spatial path).
-E.g.: - a.
-I sent the book to your home address. - b.
+E.g.: a.
+I sent the book to your home address. b.
 They went to Siberia.